 Subsequently we consider what happens to the material if it flows from the tertiary through the first Lagrangian point towards the inner binary.
-Will the material hit the inner binary directly or will the stream intersect itself and form an accretion disk around the inner binary?
+The material may hit the inner binary directly or the stream may intersect itself and form an accretion disc around the inner binary.
 In our systems the classical circularisation radius \citep[See section 4.5 and Eq.4.20 in][]{Fra02} of the material is typically 10-20\% of the outer orbit.
 When taking into account that an eccentric orbit has less angular momentum by a factor $\sqrt{(1-e_{\rm out}^2)}$, the expected circularisation radius $R_{\rm circ}$ would be smaller by a factor of a few for those orbits.
 Typically, we find that the inner binaries are of comparable size to the circularisation radius.
-We find that only for 11-33\% of systems the inner apocenter is well within the circularisation radius ( $a_{\rm a, in}\equiv a_{\rm in}(1+e_{\rm in})<0.1R_{\rm circ}$), such that an accretion disk would form (Fig.\,\ref{fig:rcirc}).
-If the proximity of the tertiary star induces or amplifies the LK cycles and inner eccentricity variations, the fraction of system with accretion disk reduces further.
+We find that only for 11-33\% of systems the inner apocentre is well within the circularisation radius ( $a_{\rm a, in}\equiv a_{\rm in}(1+e_{\rm in})<0.1R_{\rm circ}$), such that an accretion disc would form (Fig.\,\ref{fig:rcirc}).
+If the proximity of the tertiary star induces or amplifies the LK cycles and inner eccentricity variations, the fraction of system with accretion disc reduces further.

-How does the stream of material effect the inner binary?
+Lastly, we address how the stream of material affects the inner binary.
 The onset of mass transfer from a tertiary to an inner binary has been simulated by \cite{DeV14} for two observed systems, Tau and HD 97131 using a combination of stellar evolution, gravitational dynamics and hydrodynamics.
-In their simulations, \cite{DeV14} finds that an accretion disk is not formed, consistent with our expectations of the triple population.
+In their simulations, \cite{DeV14} finds that an accretion disc is not formed, consistent with our expectations of the triple population.
 The accretion stream intersect with the orbit of the inner binary and interacts with the stellar companions.
 A small amount of material is accreted by the stars of the binary, but the majority is ejected from the inner binary.
 The inner orbital separation shrinks and may ultimately lead to mass transfer in the inner binary itself.
 The evolution of the mass transfer phase and the dynamical consequences are outside of the scope of the current study \citep[but see ][in the context of twin blue stragglers]{Por19}.